AdobeDocs/commerce-php/src/pages/coding-standards/js-docblock.md

 # JavaScript DocBlock standard

 To add [JavaScript](https://glossary.magento.com/javascript) code inline documentation, follow these guidelines.
-Some parts of Magento code may not comply with this standard, but we are working to gradually improve this.
-Following these standard is optional for 3rd-party Magento developers, but will help to create consistent, clean, and easy to read inline documentation.
+Some parts of the code may not comply with this standard, but we are working to gradually improve this.
+Following these standard is optional for third-party developers, but will help to create consistent, clean, and easy to read inline documentation.
 This standard are a subset of [Google JavaScript Style Guide](https://google.github.io/styleguide/javascriptguide.xml) regulations.

 Use [RFC 2119](http://www.ietf.org/rfc/rfc2119.txt) to interpret the "must," "must not," "required," "shall," "shall not," "should," "should not," "recommended," "may," and "optional" keywords.